Our pick of the 10 best Philip Larkin poems and why you should read them

 8. ‘Mr Bleaney‘ (1955).
 This poem is about a man who rents a rather small and downmarket room in a house and muses upon the life of the previous occupant, Mr Bleaney.
 It shows Larkin’s excellent use of syntax: the last two stanzas constitute one long sentence, culminating in a simple three-word statement.
 We particularly like the image of the speaker stuffing cotton-wool in his ears to drown out the sound of his (most likely half-deaf) landlady’s television set in the living room below.

-7. ‘Afternoons’ (1959).
+7. ‘Afternoons‘ (1959).
 ‘Deprivation is for me what daffodils were for Wordsworth’, Larkin once remarked.
 This poem, something of a ‘wild card’ in this selection, is one of our favourites.
 It perfectly captures the unsatisfactoriness of postwar Britain and the age of austerity, through its depiction of young mothers at the local park pushing their children on slides and swings.
 But it also turns into something more timeless: a musing upon the way that one generation soon succeeds another, and (as in many of Larkin’s poems) everyone grows old, ultimately reaching ‘the only end of age’ (as he puts it in another poem, ‘Dockery and Son’).
-As the commenter on the above website which quotes the poem puts it, ‘This poem is epic man’.
+As the commenter on one website which quotes the poem puts it, ‘This poem is epic man’.
 Not in the Homeric sense perhaps, but we echo the sentiment.
 It’s also one of Larkin’s rare unrhymed poems (see his meditation on religion, ‘Water’, for another).

 6. ‘Aubade‘ (1977).
 Perhaps Larkin’s last great poem, ‘Aubade‘ was completed three years after the publication of his final full volume of poems, High Windows (1974).
 Published in the Times Literary Supplement two days before Christmas Day 1977, it is a moving and openly terrified meditation on the prospect of death, that ‘sure extinction that we travel to’.
 We include ‘Aubade’ in our pick of the finest morning poems.